 Course Format: The material in this course will be presented through a combination of assigned reading from the text, class lectures, in-class discussion, and demonstrations.
 Please note that some class materials (videos, demos, etc.) will not be available outside of class due to copyright and intellectual property laws.
 Lecture material and readings will have overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 Each of the non-lecture parts of the course (discussions, readings, papers, presentations) are designed to reinforce ideas and augment concepts presented in lectures.
 Questions are encouraged in all parts of the course and students are welcome to stop by my office for clarifications and/or discussions during my office hours or additional appointments, and equally welcome to see the GTF(s).
 It is my hope that by the end of this course you will have a new appreciation for how you experience the world on a daily basis.
-You are expected to do the assigned reading before the class period in which it is due.
 This is a fast paced class and you should plan on scheduling regular intervals of time for studying/assignments outside of class.